- Email scams are common, and recently, Norton 360 users fell victim to them.

 In some cases, there were links and attachments in these emails, which if clicked on or downloaded, can infect the device.
 This is one of the common modus operandi for scammers.
 Once the malware is loaded into the system, it can access the files or track your activity.

 There are several aspects that can help you spot a Norton 360 scam email.
+Some pointed out under a section from Reddit regarding the Norton 360 scam email, and others from different past scam experiences.
 Read the following section to find out.

-Before going further with Norton 360, you have the opportunity to switch it to ESET Internet Security.
-This security tool will guard your PC against complex malware threats and detect every single phishing attack on your inbox.
+Before going further with Norton 360, you can also choose to switch to ESET Internet Security.
+This security tool has an Anti-pishing feature that secures your data and money against digital fraud.

 How do I spot a Norton 360 scam email?